PacktPublishing/Learn-C-Programming/README.md

 }
 ```

+## Errata

+* Section “Memory Leaks” on page 410: The sentence "First, the free() function is called on pThing1, which is the pointer element of pThing2.
+Then, and only then, can we release the memory of pThing1." must read as "First, the free() function is called on pThing1->pThing2, which is the pointer element to pThing2.
+Then, and only then, can we release the memory of pThing1."

 **Following is what you need for this book:**
 This book is written for two very diverse audiences.
 If you're an absolute beginner who only has basic familiarity with operating a computer, this book will help you learn the most fundamental concepts and practices you need to know to become a successful C programmer.